HenriMertens/PICOGYM/rev/hard/Droids0/Droids0_solution.md

   return;
 }
 ```
   This already looks way clearer, some stuff is intialised and then called by "unscramble".
-This is very exciting since "unscramble usually means unscrambling the flag in ctf challenges".
+This is very exciting since "unscramble" usually means unscrambling the flag in ctf challenges.
   Note: data_segment is just 36 random hex chars.

   9) Opening the unscramble function we can see: